 I’d want to be a satellite.
 There are a lot of different kinds, but I’d want to be a geosynchronous satellite, which means I’d orbit and look down at the same spot on earth every day.

 I really like the idea of observing the same area to see changes over time.
 It’d be like when you take a short video every day and then put them together at the end of the year and watch a year-long time lapse.
-This is actually the sort of thing that’s my favorite part of the Propeller Platform—when you get to see the final 3D survey and can observe changes over time in our timeline slider.

 If you could wake up tomorrow having gained any one quality or ability, what would it be?